cniethammer/nodeinfo/README.md

 very long for a large number of nodes.

-To obtain a list of information included in the output run
+To obtain a list of information included in a xml output file run
 ```
 ./nodeinfo.parser nodeinfo.xml
 ```
 To display the detailed information to one of the infos use
 ```
-./nodeinfo.parser nodeinfo.xml <INFONAM>
+./nodeinfo.parser nodeinfo.xml <INFONAME>
 ```
-The get help about all options of the nodeinfo.parser run
+In order to get help about all options of the nodeinfo.parser run
 ```
 ./nodeinfo.parser --help
 ```

 ## Legal Info and Contact
-Copyright (c) 2015-2017 HLRS, University of Stuttgart.
+Copyright (c) 2015-2019 HLRS, University of Stuttgart.
 This software is published under the terms of the BSD license.

 Contact: Christoph Niethammer <niethammer@hlrs.de>